jaredly/j3/Roadmap.md

 like non-ids as a record key
 or some non-array nonsense in a function second position

+### Ok, now that we have an error system that I think is good, we

+- [x] make a .types.jd that works
+- [ ] start just, going through all the forms?
+- [ ] I guess let's move the App over to use the new getType & associated error reporting
+- [ ] implement support for `def` level destructuring, e.g. multiple `name`s (and associated `type`s from a single toplevel def)
+	- addDef should calculate the type of the dealio, along with a report why not, and then cache that type on the global whatsit, for others to use.

 ## Enumerating the syntax, in Syntax.md